 System-Wide Monitoring Program Coordinator

-As the System-Wide Monitoring Program (SWMP) Coordinator, Hannah Ramage facilitates the Reserve’s mission to monitor and quantify short-term variability and long-term changes in water quality, meteorology and biological systems within the reserve.
-Hannah grew up in Traverse City, MI.
-She received her Bachelors in Biology from DePauw University in 2011, and her Masters of Science in Integrated Biosciences from University of Minnesota Duluth in 2017.
-She worked as an Aquatic Ecologist for the Aquatic Restoration and Research Institute conducting research on stream stormwater contaminates and juvenile salmon habitat-associations in Talkeetna, AK.
-Her current research includes investigating environmental influence on larval and juvenile fish assemblages within the St. Louis River estuary, with a focus on describing the relationship between aquatic vegetation metrics and fish species distribution.
+As the System-Wide Monitoring Program (SWMP) Coordinator, Hannah Ramage facilitates the Reserve’s mission to monitor and quantify short-term variability and long-term changes in water quality, meteorology and biological systems within the Reserve.
+Hannah grew up in Traverse City, Michigan.
+She received her bachelor’s degree in biology from DePauw University in 2011, and her master of science in integrated biosciences from University of Minnesota Duluth in 2017.
+She worked as an Aquatic Ecologist for the Aquatic Restoration and Research Institute conducting research on stream stormwater contaminates and juvenile salmon habitat-associations in Talkeetna, Arkansas.
+Her current research includes investigating environmental influence on larval and juvenile fish assemblages within the St. Louis River Estuary, with a focus on describing the relationship between aquatic vegetation metrics and fish species distribution.
 In her spare time, Hannah enjoys hiking, canoeing, photography and playing Ultimate Frisbee.